tgodzik/scala3-compiler-interactions/README.md

 A sample project showing how to:
 - parse using the Scala 3 parser
-- parse Scala 3 cod eusing the Scalameta parser
+- parse Scala 3 code using the Scalameta parser